cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 reactor only propagates transactions that are validated and stored in the mempool.

+__Decision__ Nodes that are catching up cannot guarantee effective handling of incoming transactions.
+They are not yet prepared to participate in transaction propagation properly.
+Therefore we see no strong reason at this stage for keeping the mempool reactor operational and the `broadcast_tx_*` endpoints open.
+Instead, we believe that nodes should reject incoming transactions until they switch to consensus mode.
+This approach will provide clearer semantics for the RPC endpoints, thus improving the user experience.
+Please refer to issue [#785](https://github.com/cometbft/cometbft/issues/785), which will address this decision.

 ### Outbound messages

 We cannot control or predict what a client may send to the RPC endpoints, but we